David S. Ferriero, Tenth Archivist of the United States

-David S. Ferriero was confirmed as 10th Archivist of the United States on November 6, 2009.
+David S. Ferriero served as the 10th Archivist of the United States, from November 13, 2009, to April 30, 2022.

 Mr. Ferriero earned bachelor’s and master’s degrees in English literature from Northeastern University in Boston and a master’s degree from the Simmons College of Library and Information Science, also in Boston.
-After serving in the Navy during the Vietnam War.
+Mr. Ferriero served as a Navy hospital corpsman during the Vietnam War.